SigmanGroup/Multiobjective_Optimization/README.md

 - Plot a subset of ligands in curated chemical space: Here you can define lists of ligands that you wish to plot in this chemical space
 - Plot 2D Chemical Space on Choice of Two Dimensions: Plots the various 2D chemical space maps (Steric/Electronic, Geometric/ElectroniC and Geometric/Steric).
 - Neighbour Analysis: Use this section to find the distance between test set ligands and their nearest training set ligand.

+## GetSum Parameters

+The GetSum parameter acquisition script is designed to pull parameters from bisphosphine ligands.
+It is critical that the folder system is organized in the same manner as the example included in this repository.
+In the same folder that the Jupyter Notebook is run from there must be a folder titled ‘DFT_files_atom_nums’.
+Nested in this folder should be ‘Atom_numbers.xlsx’ – a spreadsheet containing the atom numbers for all of the ligands and another folder ‘Ligand_Calcs’.
+Nested within the ligand calcs folder is an individual folder for each ligand to be parameterized.
+The ligand folders must have the following naming format.
+‘Ligand ID’_’_ligand name’.
+If there are spaces in the name, these should be converted to underscores.
+(e.g. SS Et DuPhos (ID 10) would have the folder name ‘10_SS_Et_DuPhos’).